taiseiKMC/refx-container/usage.md

 ```
 The above code, which is the contents of `boomerang.tz` in the container, is a Michelson program that transfers money amout `balance` to an account `source`.
 The program comes with an annotation surrounded by `<<` and `>>`.
 This annotation, which is labeled by a constructor `ContractAnnot`, states the following two properties.

-+ The value `(ops, _)` stacked in the end of this program satisfies `ops = [TransferTokens Unit balance addr]`.
++ The pair `(ops, _)`, which is in the stack at the end of the program, satisfies `ops = [TransferTokens Unit balance addr]`; this operation means that this contract will send money amount `balance` to `addr` with argument `Unit` after this contract finishes.
-Second, no exceptions are raised from the instructions in this program.
-There is an `ASSERT_SOME` instruction in the program that sends out an exception when the stack top is `None`, but since the account pointed to by  `source` should be a human-operated account, the `CONTRACT unit` should always return `Some`, so it can't be an exception.
-The section `{ exc | False }` ContractAnnot contains states that the condition on the value of the exception is False, meaning that the exception does not occur.
-Then, if you run `tezos-client refinement boomerang.tz`, you will get `VERIFIED`.
++ No exceptions are raised from the instructions in this program; this is expressed by the part `... & { exc | False }`.
+(There is an `ASSERT_SOME` instruction in the program that may raise an exception when the stack top is `None`, but since, from the specification of Michelson, the account pointed to by `source` should be a human-operated account, the `CONTRACT unit` should always return `Some`, so no exception will be raised.

+If you run `tezos-client refinement boomerang.tz`, you will get `VERIFIED`.

 <!--
 これは`source`へ`balance`を送るoperationを返すMichelsonのプログラムに、`<<`と`>>`で囲まれた注釈を付与したコードです。